hardikk94/react-voice-note/README.md

 # Voice Notes Tool
 This app is a simple audio recorder tool.It's useful for saving a voice notes for your ongoing thoughts as well as add todos and your daily routines.
 We mostly used text note and other app for our todos but it's quick and very easy to use in daily routines.

+We are only allow to record 30 sec voice note so after 30 sec recording will be auto stopped.

 # Host

 I have hosted this app on netlify server.
 Here is the URL